bluez-sh/gsoc-2019-log/log.md

 this random element could come from, some really weird thing is happening somewhere.
 Although I have narrowed down the portion to search in.
 Let's see what I can find.

+### June 21: Friday

+All this time I was searching everywhere, went through every line of code in absolute detail, debugging away... turns out I just forgot to initialize ONE LITTLE VARIABLE to zero!
+This is embarrassing.
+I wasted so much time on this I want to hit myself.
+I could also have found this earlier if only I could have been more careful while debugging.
+I thought when inspecting a variable in an assignment instruction, it is already updated, whereas the shown statement actually executes after we proceed to the next instruction (hence I kept seeing garbage values all throughout the program).
+And also of course I am on a vacation so I didn't get much time, when I did I was really tired of travelling and all, even now I am.
+But anyway, it finally worked, demuxed the file I muxed before nicely.

+To finally witness the image or video played by ffmpeg is quite rewarding, and really worth it.